About SGPC

 Headquaters Shiromani Gurdwara Parbandhak Committee, Teja Singh Samundri Hall, Sri Amritsar

-SGPC (Shiromani Gurdwara Parbandhak Committee), Sri Amritsar
+About SGPC (Shiromani Gurdwara Parbandhak Committee), Sri Amritsar

-Shiromani Gurdwara Parbandhak Committee, Sri Amritsar abbreviated as SGPC and called as mini-parliament of Sikhs, is directly elected through election by the Sikh sangat i.e. Sikh male and female voters above 18 years of age who are registered as voters under the provisions of the Sikh Gurdwaras Act, 1925.
+Shiromani Gurdwara Parbandhak Committee is directly elected through election by the Sikh sangat i.e. Sikh male and female voters above 18 years of age who are registered as voters under the provisions of the Sikh Gurdwaras Act, 1925.

-Following the demise of Maharaja Ranjit Singh in June 1839, A.D. the Sikh Empire started to decline and it finally lasted till March 1849, A.D. when the British government took over the charge in Punjab.
+Following the demise of Maharaja Ranjit Singh in June 1839, A.D.
+The Sikh Empire started to decline and it finally lasted till March 1849, A.D. when the British government took over the charge in Punjab.

-To take control of Sri Harmander Sahib, Sri Darbar Sahib, Amritsar, the British government first appointed a “Chief Administrator” (Sarabraah) through deputy commissioner (DC), Amritsar and the use of gurdwara management started to take place for establishing Christianity in Punjab.
+To take control of Sri Harmander Sahib, Sri Darbar Sahib, Sri Amritsar, the British government first appointed a “Chief Administrator” (Sarabraah) through deputy commissioner (DC), Amritsar and the use of gurdwara management started to take place for establishing Christianity in Punjab.

 Gurdwara Reform Movement

 On October 13, 1920, A.D.
-Amritsar deputy commissioner (DC), a British officer, formed nine-member committee of reformist Sikhs to manage Sri Harmander Sahib.
+Amritsar deputy commissioner (DC), a British officer, formed a nine-member committee of reformist Sikhs to manage Sri Harmander Sahib.

 This committee held its first meeting on December 12, 1920, A.D. at Sri Akal Takht Sahib and a sub-committee was formed to draft the constitution of the SGPC.

-Amid reformist movement, on January 25, 1921, A.D.
-Akali jatha was attacked by mahants and their accomplices in Gurdwara Sri Tarn Taran Sahib and some Sikhs were injured.
+Amid the reformist movement, on January 25, 1921, A.D.
+Akali Jatha was attacked by mahants and their accomplices in Gurdwara Sri Tarn Taran Sahib and some Sikhs were injured.
 On January 26, 1921, A.D.
 Sikhs took control of Sri Tarn Taran Sahib.
-On January 27, 1921, A.D. fatally injured Hazara Singh of Aladinpur got martyred and Hukam Singh of Wasau Kot got martyred on February 4, 1921, A.D. and the two became first martyrs of the Gurdwara Reform Movement.
+On January 27, 1921, A.D. fatally injured Hazara Singh of Aladinpur got martyred and Hukam Singh of Wasau Kot got martyred on February 4, 1921, A.D. and the two became the first martyrs of the Gurdwara Reform Movement.

-On February 20, 1921, A.D. the Nankana Sahib massacre took place and about 168 Sikhs got martyred after murderous attack by Mahant Narain Dass and his hired men.
-On February 21, 1921, A.D.
-Lahore commissioner handed over keys of Nankana Sahib gurdwara to a seven-member committee of Sikhs representing SGPC.
+On February 20, 1921, A.D. the Nankana Sahib massacre took place and about 168 Sikhs got martyred after a murderous attack by Mahant Narain Dass and his hired men.
+On February 21, 1921, the A.D.
+Lahore commissioner handed over the keys of Nankana Sahib gurdwara to a seven-member committee of Sikhs representing SGPC.

-On March 14, 1921, A.D. a resolution was brought in Punjab legislative council, moving the local government to take steps to introduce a bill and urging the governor general to promulgate an ordinance to alter and reform existing management of gurdwaras.
+On March 14, 1921, A.D. a resolution was brought in Punjab legislative council, moving the local government to take steps to introduce a bill and urging the governor general to promulgate an ordinance to alter and reform the existing management of gurdwaras.

-On April 30, 1921, A.D. the SGPC was registered with the authorities.
+On April 30, 1921, A.D., the SGPC was registered with the authorities.

 *STRUGGLE